 Topic 606 differs from the current accounting standard in many respects, such as in the accounting for variable consideration, including milestone payments.
-Since the separation from our former parent, Innoviva, in June 2014, our revenues have been derived primarily from collaboration agreements.
-The consideration we are eligible to receive under these agreements includes upfront payments, research and development funding, milestone payments, and royalties.
-Each collaboration agreement is unique and will need to be assessed separately under the five-step process under the new standard.
-Under our current accounting policy, we recognize milestone revenue using the milestone method specified in ASC 605-28, which generally results in the recognize milestone for the milestone is achieved.
+Since the separation from our former parent, Innoviva, in June 2014, our revenues have been derived from collaboration agreements and product sales.
+The consideration we are eligible to receive under collaboration agreements includes upfront payments, research and development funding, milestone payments, and royalties.
+Each collaboration agreement is unique and will need to be assessed separately under the five-step process under Topic 606.
+As part of our adoption efforts, we have completed the assessment of several collaboration agreements under Topic 606 and the assessment of the remaining collaboration agreements is in process.

+Under our current accounting policy, we recognize milestone revenue using the milestone method specified in ASC 605-28, which generally results in the recognition of the milestone payment as revenue in the period that the milestone is achieved.
 However, under the new accounting standard, it is possible to start to recognize milestone revenue before the milestone is achieved, subject to management's assessment of whether it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
 This aspect of Topic 606 may have a material effect on our financial statements.
 We also recognize revenues from product sales.
 Although we have not yet completed our final review of the impact of Topic 606, we currently do not anticipate a material impact on our revenue recognition practices for product sales.